Kawhi Leonard: 2025–26

+National team career

+In 2015, Leonard played in Team USA's Showcase game, scoring 14 points for the USA White Team.
+Leonard was a finalist for both the 2016 and 2020 United States men's Olympic basketball team rosters.

+Leonard was originally chosen to be a member of the 2024 United States men's Olympic basketball team as part of the 2024 Summer Olympics in Paris.
+However, despite participating in a few practices with the team, on July 10, 2024, just before the team's first friendly scrimmage with Canada, he withdrew from the Olympic roster after consultations with the Clippers and USA Basketball officials.
+He was replaced by Derrick White of the Boston Celtics.

 Player profile

 Standing 6 ft 7 in tall and weighing 230 lbs, Leonard primarily plays as a small forward.

 Leonard is regarded as one of the best perimeter defenders in the NBA, thanks to his combination of athleticism, size and intelligence.
 Highly versatile, he is capable of guarding at least three positions, and has frequently been deployed against the opposing team's star player.
 In 2021, to commemorate the NBA's 75th Anniversary The Athletic ranked their top 75 players of all time, and named Leonard as the 34th greatest player in NBA history.

 Known early in his career primarily as an elite defender and floor spacer, Leonard began taking on a larger offensive responsibility from the 2015–16 season on and quickly established himself as one of the most efficient scorers in the league.
 He has developed a versatile offensive game, capable of hitting shots reliably from midrange and 3-point range, posting up his opponents and shooting pull-up jumpers and fadeaways.
 Playmaking has been cited as a weakness of Leonard's—in his first eight seasons, he had never averaged more than 3.5 assists per game.
-Leonard improved his passing game in the 2019–20 season, logging a career high 4.9 assists per game, nearly doubling his career average.
+Leonard improved his passing game in the 2019–20 season, logging a career-high 4.9 assists per game, nearly doubling his career average.